 There are 5 general areas where RV’s can set up.

-- The area along the main road inside the camp after the main entrance.
-Regulars and newcomers.
+Lot 4, RV area along the main road inside the camp after the main entrance, approximately 6 RV's

-- In the grass parking field across the street from camp.
+In the grass parking field across the street from camp.
+Wide open, but only a short area before the hill.

 So far we have been able to accommodate everything from the smallest pop-ups to 40’ 5th wheels.